 Shitty, but I can still make it to catch the tail end of my nieces bday.

-I settle into my seat, update my dad and my brother, and fill my now grumbling belly with hot coffee and my sweet bread while exchanging silly faces with the cutest freckle faced, carrot-topped little boy if ever seen.
+I settle into my seat, update my dad and my brother, and fill my now grumbling belly with hot coffee and banana bread while exchanging silly faces with the cutest freckle faced, carrot-topped little boy I have ever seen.
 His mischievousness as he attempts to escape his napping grannie makes me laugh.

 45 min goes by as I occupy myself with friends online and the antics of an adorable ginger toddler.
 They announce our flight is going to be delayed a total of 4 hours from our original departure.

 The atmosphere at the gate sours so fast you can physically feel the tension as we sharply inhale our breath in unison.

 No good.
 I’ll be missing the unicorn pool party complete with unicorn cupcakes.
 But, I pinky promised!
 My heart sinks to the pit of my stomach as the reality of my broken promise washes over me.

 I send updates back to family.
 Dad calls to see if I can get a refund or on a new flight.
 No dice.

 My brother sends me photos of the girls to cheer me up.
 Adorable images of a smiling and content infant, a soon to be five year old happily hugging her three year old sister, both smiling up to the camera, following by a crying three year old holding her nose captioned “didn’t last long lol”